Haʻikū Stairs: Incidents

-In August 2012, Don Tiki show singer and comedian Fritz Hasenpusch died of a heart attack during his Haʻikū Stair climb, however there have never been any serious injuries or accidental deaths on the stairs.
+In August 2012, Don Tiki show singer and comedian Fritz Hasenpusch died of a heart attack during his Haʻikū Stair climb.
+There have never been any serious injuries or deaths due to an accident on the stairs.

-There have been several minor injuries in the last decade around the stairs, however, between 2021 and 2022, there have been more injuries and rescues of hikers trying to access the top of the stairs through the now illegal hiking trail via the Moanalua ridge, which is longer and more difficult, resulting in many hikers being rescued “near the Haʻikū Stairs” and not on the stairs themselves.
+There have been several other minor injuries over the years, and between 2021 and 2022, there were more injuries and rescues of hikers trying to access the top of the stairs through the hiking trail via the Moanalua ridge, which is longer and more difficult, resulting in many hikers being rescued near the Haʻikū Stairs and not on the stairs themselves.

 In 2014, six people were arrested and 135 were cited for climbing the stairs.
 The City Prosecutors Office said that criminal trespass in the second degree carries a $1000 fine.

+In late August to early September 2024, fourteen people were arrested for accessing the stairs.
+Everyone arrested was charged with criminal trespassing, a misdemeanor that can result in up to 30 days in jail.
+Eight of the fourteen were arrested on September 3, although it was not clear if they hiked together.